 Thoracic surgeons are physicians who specialize in chest surgery, which includes the chest wall, mediastinum, lungs, esophagus, and diaphragm.
 Thoracic surgeons perform diagnostic procedures and surgical treatment for patients with lung cancer.
 During the patient’s evaluation, the surgeons will assess how fit the person with cancer is for surgery.
 This determination may involve obtaining laboratory tests or specialized studies.
 Before treatment, thoracic surgeons will discuss the options for surgery and will be the primary physician managing the patient’s care in the hospital after surgery.

 Palliative Care Team

 Palliative medicine is a relatively new medical specialty that can assist with symptom management, including general pain, nerve pain, shortness of breath, and fatigue.
-In addition, palliative care physicians can help families and caregivers navigate the complex medical environment.
+Palliative care physicians can help families, and caregivers navigate the complex medical environment.
 A palliative care physician can be especially helpful by offering valuable assistance with decisions at crucial points in treatment.
-Palliative care can be provided at any point in the course of the cancer care, including during active treatment.
+Palliative care can be provided at any time in the course of the cancer care, including during active treatment.

 Physician Assistant or Nurse Practitioner

 Physician assistants (PA) and nurse practitioners (NP) are medical professionals who work as part of the care team both in both the outpatient clinic and in the hospital.
 When the plan is straightforward during treatment, the person with cancer may regularly see a PA or an NP instead of his or her oncologist.